Legal representation (2 stages): The intended parents and surrogate must be represented by separate attorneys.

 1) Contract stage

-During this stage we draft or review a surrogacy contract for the Intended Parents or surrogate specific to your situation and needs.
-Once a surrogacy contract is properly executed by all parties’, a legal clearance letter will be drafted and sent to the fertility clinic so the clinic can proceed with an embryo transfer cycle.
+During this stage of legal representation, and depending on who she represents, Judith will draft a surrogacy contract for the intended parents or review a surrogacy contract on behalf of the surrogate specific to each arrangement and needs.
+Once a surrogacy contract is properly executed (signed) by all parties to the agreement, a legal clearance letter will be drafted and sent to the fertility clinic to notify the clinic that an enforceable legal contract has been executed.
+The legal clearance letter releases the clinic to proceed with an embryo transfer cycle and, in short, the surrogate is cleared to begin embryo transfer cycle medications.

 2) Determination of parentage stage